25 CONTENT FORMATS TO FILL YOUR MARKETING CALENDAR IN 2022

-If you’re working with a slightly less exciting topic, it can be difficult to ensure content doesn’t become dull.
-The overstimulation of the modern world means that our attention span is decreasing, and unless content grabs our attention from the get-go, there’s no guarantee we’ll be absorbing the information.
-Enter interactive content.
+If you’re working with a slightly less exciting topic, ensuring that content doesn’t become dull can be challenging.
+The overstimulation of the modern world means that our attention span is decreasing.
+Unless content grabs our attention from the get-go, there’s no guarantee we’ll be absorbing the information.
 Almost like gamification, interactive content requires us to focus by definition.
-If we zone out for a moment, the content will literally grind to a halt, snapping us back into attention mode.
+If we zone out for a moment, the content will grind to a halt, snapping us back into attention mode.

 E-Books are an effective way to share in-depth information on a particular subject.
-The key is to choose the topic wisely, and ensure that it’s something your audience really wants to learn about.
-E-Books make perfect lead magnets to help you build up your email list, providing value to your audience and helping to establish your company as an expert in your field.
-They can be an effective sales tool, too: you have the benefit of space, so you can include information about what your company does, and the ways in which you can help potential new clients.
+The key is to choose the topic wisely and ensure that it’s something your audience wants to learn about.
+E-Books make perfect lead magnets to help you build up your email list, provide value to your audience and help to establish your company as an expert in your field.
+They can be an effective sales tool, too.
+You have the benefit of added space, so you can include information about what your company does and how you can help potential new clients.

-Sometimes overlooked as nothing more than an old-school poster, infographics remain a sure-fire way of communicating information, both internally and externally.
-They say ‘a picture speaks a thousand words’ for a reason – it’s much easier to transmit a great deal of information visually, as opposed to through words alone.
-Infographics are essentially stylised posters designed to share information on anything from company policies, to how your complex technology turns ocean plastic into fashionable trainers.
+Sometimes overlooked, infographics remain a great way of communicating information both internally and externally.
+They say ‘a picture speaks a thousand words’ for a reason – it’s much easier to transmit a great deal of information visually than through words alone.
+Infographics are stylised posters designed to share information on anything from company policies to how your complex technology turns ocean plastic into fashionable trainers.

-One example of infographics in an internal communications campaign is Nucco’s work for the BBC, in which we collaborated on an internal project about information security.
+One example of infographics is Nucco’s work for the BBC, in which we collaborated on an internal project about information security.
 Our engaging infographics helped raise awareness of technological threats like identity theft and phishing emails.

 11. Email marketing

-Email marketing is a highly effective way of sharing content with your audience, because they’re being drip-fed key information on a regular basis.
+Email marketing is a highly effective way of sharing content with your audience because they’re drip-fed key information regularly.
 Opt-ins also mean that the people receiving your emails are likely to be invested in your company already, and therefore more receptive to the information you’re sharing.
-To help your emails stand out in a crowded inbox, make sure the email contains engaging content and a captivating headline.
+To help your emails stand out in a crowded inbox, ensure the email contains engaging, relevant content, as well as a captivating headline.

-Newsletters are a great form of content if you want to provide your audience with an overview of what your company has been up to lately.
+Newsletters are a great form of content if you want to provide your audience with an overview of company news and case studies.
 Consider sharing summaries of the events you’ve hosted, business milestones you’ve reached, and roundups of industry news.
-You could also circulate internal newsletters, keeping your employees abreast of company updates, and give them the chance to provide feedback on what is and isn’t working well internally.
+You could also circulate internal newsletters, keep your employees abreast of company updates, and give them the chance to provide feedback on what is and isn’t working well internally.
 Sign up to ours here!

 Presentations don’t have to be synonymous with black and white Powerpoints devoid of personality.
 And when business is conducted from afar via Zoom, presentations are one of the few remaining brand touchpoints, so it’s worth ensuring they’re showing off your company at its best.
 Recently, Nucco teamed up with Haines Watts to create a Growth Booster toolkit.
-We reworked existing branded content to create a suite of branded sales material, ready for use at a moment’s notice.
+We reworked existing branded content to create a suite of branded sales material ready for use.
 The toolkit included presentation videos that create consistent messaging, helping to enhance the company’s image.